Matt Hatter Chronicles

 Matt Hatter Chronicles is a British-Canadian animated series produced by UK's Platinum Films, Arc Productions, and Dream Mill.
 It began airing on Teletoon on 8 September 2012.

 Synopsis

 Matt Hatter is an ordinary child who discovers that the monsters of his family's horror movies are alive in another dimension called "the Multiverse", controlled by the nefarious Lord Tenoroc.
-This dimension can only be accessed through the Notting Hill Coronet, his family's movie theater.
+This dimension can only be accessed through the Notting Hill Coronet, his family's cinema.
 With his grandfather Alfred trapped inside the Multiverse, Matt, along with his new friends Roxie and Gomez, must capture the movie monsters, save Alfred, and restore peace to the Multiverse.